-The members of the station include two professors (including a representative), two assistant professors, and three administrative staff members.
+The members of the station include Chief Representative (professor), two assistant professors, and two administrative staff members.
 An assistant professor and a researcher are working as JICA experts for STAREPS project.
 Five professors, another associate professor and three assistant professors have supported our project through short-term visits.